Run-Snail/gitskills/README.md

 # gitskills
-# this is dev branch
+Creating a new branch is quick AND simple.